XInTheDark/raycast-g4f/README.md

 *¹: Commands that support Web Search are: Ask AI, Ask About Selected Text, Explain.
 Other commands will not use Web Search.*

+Web Search is also available in the following commands:
+- Custom AI Commands: You can enable Web Search for each command individually.
+- AI Chat: You can enable Web Search for each chat individually.
+- AI Presets: You can enable Web Search for each preset individually.

 ### Smart Chat Naming

 Let GPT automatically come up with a name for the current chat session after you send the first message.
 For example,